pocketjoso/css-compare-screenshots/README.md

 [![NPM version](https://badge.fury.io/js/css-compare-screenshots.svg)](http://badge.fury.io/js/css-compare-screenshots)

-## NOTE: still in development - not yet stable.
 Take before/after screenshots of a web page when updating css, to check for regressions.

 Uses `phantomjs` do the page rendering.